What are Simple Tooth Extractions?

 When Are Extractions Needed?

 If your tooth is broken or damaged from decay, we will make every effort to repair it with a filling or dental crown.
 However, a tooth might be beyond repair and may need to be taken out to prevent the decay from spreading — and also to conserve the health of the rest of your teeth.
-Dental extractions may also be recommended to remove teeth that no longer have proper bone support due to gum disease or lack the proper space to fully erupt.
-In some cases, we may recommend tooth extractions to aid in an orthodontic treatment plan or to remove stubborn baby teeth that are preventing the eruption of permanent teeth.
+Dental removal may also be recommended to remove teeth that no longer have proper bone support due to gum disease or lack the proper space to fully erupt.
+In some cases, we may recommend tooth extractions to aid in an orthodontic treatment plan, to remove wisdom teeth, or to remove stubborn baby teeth that are preventing the eruption of permanent teeth.
 If you or a family member has surgical extraction needs, we may partner with a trusted oral surgery specialist to address your oral health needs and undergo an extraction near you.

-Dental extractions are performed in our office using local anesthesia to ensure your comfort.
+Tooth extractions in Lancaster, PA are performed in our office using local anesthesia to ensure your comfort.
 When the treatment area is prepared and you are comfortable, our skilled team will begin the procedure.
 To perform a simple extraction, we will use a special device known as an elevator to gently loosen the tooth from the socket.
 Once the tooth is removed, sutures may be placed to close off the area and initiate the healing process.
 Our team will then provide you with instructions on how to care for the extraction site and the remainder of your mouth as you recover.
 The next time you need a tooth pulled near you, schedule an appointment with our team.

 Improve Your Oral Health

-Whether you have a tooth that is too damaged to repair or require a tooth removed for other reasons, a dental extraction at LANCO Dental Care may assist in improving your oral health.
+Whether you have a tooth that is too damaged to repair or require a tooth removed for other reasons, an extraction near you at LANCO Dental Care may assist in improving your oral health.
 Our highly experienced and compassionate practitioners take a gentle approach to simple tooth extractions and can help you decide if removing a tooth is the right option for your needs.
 To learn more about tooth extractions for your family, contact our Lancaster, PA team and schedule a visit today.